-Money market accounts work like a mix between a savings and a checking account.
+Money market accounts work like a blend of a savings and a checking account.
 They come with the potential to earn higher interest rates, but may also let you write checks.
 Luckily, these accounts are FDIC-insured, which keeps your money safe in the event of a bank failure.

 What Does FDIC Insurance Mean?